lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/waiting-for-coroutines/index.md

 Each _parent_ coroutine had to wait until their _children_ finished.
 This was enabled by using `coroutineScope`, ensuring each coroutine launched inside it had completed before moving on.

 I only touched on this subject to show that joining is not the only way to wait for jobs to finish.
-For some more information, have a look at the [Kotlin coroutine documentation](https://kotlinlang.org/docs/reference/coroutines/basics.html#scope-builder).
+For some more information, have a look at the [Kotlin docs - Scope builder](https://kotlinlang.org/docs/reference/coroutines/basics.html#scope-builder).

 ## Summary